Motivational Interviewing (MI): How Does It Help?

 The transtheoretical model assumes that individuals can start at any stage in the model and may experience setbacks and failures and even drop back to earlier stages.
 Often, the process of real change is not a linear process where individuals simply go through a series of steps, but a trial-and-error process where individuals experience a number of ups and downs in their goals to move ahead.
 People at any level on the model may experience difficulty and need to start from the very beginning.

-The usefulness of the model for therapists is that they are motivated to identify where an individual lies on the continuum of change and then personalize the treatment to assist the individual to move forward.
+The usefulness of the model for therapists is that can help individuals to identify where they are on the continuum of change and then personalize the treatment to assist the individual to move forward.
 Therapists also understand that individuals may experience failures and setbacks and need to start at a different level.
 Thus, the model is very flexible and allows therapists to personalize treatment based on where an individual stands.